jose-troche/GlassARDroneCommanderPy/prerequisites.md

 Select Launchy and check the box to always use Launchy.
 * Now every time you go to `Settings` Launchy will allow you to launch other installed Android applications (or the regular Settings).

+##Bluetooth Connection Set Up
+Set up a Bluetooth serial port connection between your computer and Google Glass:
+* In Mac, go to System Preferences > Bluetooth > Advanced... > `+`, to add a new serial port connection with the following properties:
+   * Check only the first checkbox (On)
+   * Name: Bluetooth-SerialPort
+   * Type: Modem
+* In Glass, go to Settings > Bluetooth card (should state "Now discoverable")
+* In Mac, click the Bluetooth icon in the top menu bar and select `Set Up Bluetooth Device...`
+* Pair Mac Bluetooth with Google Glass